 When it comes to what roast to choose, I have to say that it’s entirely up to you.
 Some prefer darker roasts, others light roast coffee.

 You won’t know it until you try it.
 Keep in mind though that lighter roasts need longer extraction time than dark roasts.
-If you’re impatient and 20 hours of brewing time is too much, go for a dark roast!
+If you’re impatient and 20 hours of brewing time is too much, go for a dark roast coffee!

 There’ a general rule of coffee to water ratio 1:5.
 That means you get a solid concentrate that you can easily mix with whatever your cup desires: milk, water, or experiment with delicious cold brew recipes for more ideas.
 In other words, that’s one cup of coffee to 5 cups of water.

-You can reduce or increase the amount of cold brew ratio grams per batch; it all depends on what you want to achieve.
+Feel free to reduce or increase the amount of cold brew ratio grams per batch; it all depends on what you want to achieve.
+You can always turn to Reddit to see what users suggest for more specific tastes.

 Decaf cold brew: yes, it exists